Gee-aitcH/GHMP-NukeAlert/README.md

 cnp: aka Core Nuke Protection, 0 = No Protection at all, 1 = Disable Explosions Near Core Only, 2 = Disable Explosions Everywhere on the map.

-logging: The Activeness of the plugin's logging system, used for recording the nuke logs.
+logging: The Activeness of the plugin's logging system, used for recording the nuke logs

-Commands:{
+bn: List the Nukes that was once Built on the map

+dn: List the Nukes that was Destoryed

+### Commands

   bn - List the Nukes that was once Built on the map (could be a long list)

   dn - List the Nukes that was Destoryed (could be a long list)